Acta Cogitata is a journal dedicated to disseminating and celebrating the work of undergraduate students in the discipline of philosophy.

 The journal is listed with the Library of Congress, ISSN 2330-5118.

-The journal is published once a year, in October.
+The journal is published once a year, typically late in the fall semester.
 It features peer reviewed articles, authored by philosophers working on their undergraduate degree in philosophy (see below).
 The journal also publishes several of the best papers from Eastern Michigan University's Undergraduate Conference in Philosophy.

 The journal accepts submissions year round.